mongoosejs/mongoose-keywordize/README.md

 Options:

-  - fields: an array of paths you want watched and converted into keywords
+  - `fields`: an array of paths you want watched and converted into keywords
-  - fn: a custom function to execute when keywordize() runs, pushes returned values to keyword array
+  - `fn`: optional function to execute when keywordize() runs; if a value is returned it is included in the keywords array
-  - keywordField: provide your own name for the keywords field, defaults to `keywords`
-  - map: a custom function to run against each keyword before it's added to the keyword array
+  - `pre`: optional function to run against each value returned from each `field` before it's parsed and added to the keywords array
+  - `keywordField`: the name of the field in which keywords will be stored; defaults to `keywords`
+  - `upper`: true to retain letter casing. default is false (all keywords are lowercased)

 Example: